 Vitamin C is involved in many important biochemical processes in our body.
 This vitamin also protects our body cells as an antioxidant.
 Vitamin C is as well necessary for the formation of collagen.
 This protein is present in the connective and supporting tissue of our body.
 In addition, the vitamin is involved in the regulation of the oxygen supply to the cells.
 It contributes to keeping the skin and gums healthy.

 Folic acid also belongs to the B vitamins.
-It is especially needed at an early stage in the development of the foetus.
+It is especially needed at an early stage in the development of the fetus.
 This is to prevent malformations of the central nervous system.
-The Office on Women’s Health (OWH) recommends to take 400 micrograms folic acid per day for all women.
+The Office on Women’s Health (OWH) recommends taking 400 micrograms folic acid per day for all women.
 If you want to get pregnant or already are, the OWH advises you to take in 400 to 800 micrograms per day.
 You should take these in tablet form in addition to the normal diet.
-Folic acid seves as a prophylaxis for neural tube defects.
-It is also found in green leafy vegetables such as lamb’s lettuce and spinach, liver, lentils, broccoli and eggs.
+Folic acid serves as prophylaxis for neural tube defects.
+It is also found in green leafy vegetables such as lamb’s lettuce and spinach, liver, lentils, broccoli, and eggs.

 More Water-Soluble Vitamins